-The application process for reception applications for September 2024 has now closed.
+The application process for reception applications for September 2025 opens on 1 September 2024 and closes on 15 January 2025.

-On 16 April 2024 all on-time applicants will be able to view their child’s offer of a school place by logging into the Family portal, those who applied using a paper form will receive a decision letter in the post on or just after 16 April 2024.
+On 16 April 2025 all on time applicants who have applied online will be able to view their child’s offer of a school place by logging into the Family Portal those who have applied using a paper form will receive a decision letter in the post on or just after 16 April 2025.

 Before you complete your application form, you should read the information on this page in full to ensure you understand the admissions procedure.